US issues Europe travel alert after France foils ISIS-linked plot

 French authorities arrested seven people after anti-terror raids in Strasbourg and Marseilles on Sunday, Interior Minister Bernard Cazeneuve said on Monday.

-The over eight-month investigation foiled a "new terrorist attack that had been planned for a long time on our soil," Cazeneuve said during a news conference in Paris.
+The eight-month-long investigation foiled a "new terrorist attack that had been planned for a long time on our soil," Cazeneuve said during a news conference in Paris.

 Strasbourg is home to one of the most famous Christmas markets in Europe, with 2 million people expected to visit after it opens Friday.
 French media reported the market was a potential target of the cell.